openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * Export your settings and store a copy in a safe place.
    * Uninstall the previous version of AAPS and restart your phone.
    * Install new version of AAPS and verify that you have no active pod session prior to attempting to import your settings.
-   * For detailes instructions on exporting and importing sessions see `this page <../Usage/ExportImportSettings.html>`_.
+   * For details instructions on exporting and importing sessions see `this page <../Usage/ExportImportSettings.html>`_.

 Omnipod driver alerts
 ---------------------------------------------------------